okalai-ai/moimoe/README.md

-Datasets  "Typology-Guided Adaptation for Multilingual Models"
+Datasets Introduced in the paper "Typology-Guided Adaptation for Multilingual Models" at ACL 2025

 # Noun Class Recognition (NCR) Datasets